-Radiotherapy destroys the DNA inside cancer cells to prevent them from reproducing, by using high-energy beams (x-rays) or radiation inside your body.
+Radiotherapy destroys the DNA inside cancer cells to prevent them from reproducing, by using high-energy beams (X-rays) or radiation.

-- External beam radiotherapy: x-rays given from outside your body, using a radiotherapy machine.
+- External beam radiotherapy – X-rays are given from outside your body, using a radiotherapy machine.

 Both types can be given as outpatient procedures, or are carried out as part of wider inpatient cancer treatments.

-Despite the name, Gamma Knife Icon treatment does not involve surgery.
-Stereotactic radiosurgery (SRS) is an effective treatment for single and multiple brain metastases, which can occur as secondary tumours in patients with cancers such as melanoma, breast and lung cancers.
+Stereotactic radiosurgery (SRS) is an effective treatment for single and multiple brain metastases, which can occur as secondary tumours in patients with cancers such as melanoma, breast, and lung cancers.
 SRS uses powerful beams of radiation to destroy cancer cells in a few short treatments.
 It is often called ‘brain-sparing’ surgery because of its ability to protect healthy brain tissue and preserve quality of life in people needing treatment for brain tumours.

 The new Gamma Knife Icon is one of the most advanced systems for this type of intracranial (brain) surgery.
 Gamma Knife Icon is also used to treat benign brain tumours such as meningiomas, acoustic neuromas and primary pituitary tumours, and other non-cancerous brain conditions.